ewanuno/tr707_negative_vibes/README.md

 i'm much rather that you buy the pcb from me than producing your own. but i've put everything on github so that if i ever stop producing them then it will be possible for you to have a batch made, in this case i ask you to make them only for your own repair work and offer any spares at close to cost to the the synth repair community.

-the first batch i will sell directly, and subsequent batches will be available for sale at an online shop. i'm currently waiting for the first production batch to arrive.
+The first batch i will sell directly, and subsequent batches will be available for sale at an online shop. the first batch has just arrived... i will be contacting everybody who expressed interest. if i don't get in touch, send me an email.

 you can contact me at ewanuno@gmail.com